What is SQL?

 A database administrator is someone who managed the database and its objects.
 DBA is the one who decides on the access right of users.

 The data analyst is the one who analyzes the data for a meaningful output.

 For almost every application, data is important.
 To store and manage, we need a database.
 And to access, use and manipulate that data, we need a standard language.
 SQL is easy to learn a language, use to manage data stored in the database.
 One can learn the basics of SQL within a few days.
 It can be embedded in any other programming language.
 It is easy to code in SQL.
 Complex queries can be written in few lines of code.
 Hence SQL should be used for database-related tasks.

 With the growing importance of data in the present era, the importance and need for someone who can understand and play with data are also increasing.
 SQL is getting extended to cloud platforms.
 Now one can query over millions and trillions of records in no time.
 It is also used in cutting-edge technology like data science.
 Hence deep knowledge of SQL and its services can land you up in one of the highest-paying jobs.

 Who is the right audience for learning SQL technologies

 Anyone who has an interest in playing with data is the right audience for learning SQL technologies.
 Someone who enjoys analyzing data and getting something meaningful out of it.

 How SQL helps in career growth

 Learning SQL might help you land up in hot jobs like data scientist and data analyst.
-It opens door to cloud platforms as well.
-Database administrator and database architect are offered attractive pay scales by a reputed organization.
+It opens the door to cloud platforms as well.
+Database administrators and database architects are offered attractive pay scales by a reputed organization.